-Description LTVR awards were granted by the Board to encourage long-term decision making critical to creating long- term value for shareholders.
+Feature Description Purpose LTVR awards were granted by the Board to encourage long-term decision making critical to creating long- term value for shareholders.
 They were determined and awarded independently from Annual VR decisions.
-Group CEO and Group Executives as determined by the Board.
-The maximum face value of the LTVR award was 130% of value of the LTVR granted was determined by the Boa participant's performance when determining the LTVF rd.
-The Board considered the Group's and the relevant The actual value delivered to each participant is subj performance measure and may be zero if the perform ect to the level of achievement against the nance measure is not achieved.
-The LTVR award was provided as performance rights.
-Each performance right entitles its holder to receive performance period, subject to the performance me The number of performance rights granted was calcu weighted average share price over the last five tradir share price used for the 2023 LTVR award, which was a ng days of the financial year.
-The weighted average The LTVR award was granted on 23 February 2023.
-Four years from 15 November 2022 to 15 November 202 26.
-TSR measures the return that a shareholder receives through dividends (and any other distributions) together with capital gains over a specific period.
+Participants Group CEO and Group Executives as determine ed by the Board.
+Award value is 130% of FR for the Group CEO and Group Executives.
+The The Board.
+The Board considered the Group's and the relevant The LTVR granted to the participant.
+The actual value delivered to each participant is subject to the level of achievement against the performance measure and may be zero if the performance measure is not achieved.
+Instrument The LTVR award was provided as performance rights.
+Each performance right entitles its holder to r performance period, subject to the performa receive one NAB share at the end of the four year nee measure being satisfied.
+Allocation approach weighted average share price over the last fiv as calculated by dividing the LTVR award face value by NAB's e trading days of the financial year.
+The weighted average ch was allocated on 23 February 2023, was \$29.11.
+Grant date The LTVR award was granted on 23 February 20 23.
+Performance period Four years from 15 November 2022 to 15 Novem nber 2026.
+Performance measure TSR measures the return that a shareholder receives through dividends (and any other distributions) together with capital gains over a specific period.
 For the purposes of calculating TSR over the performance period, the value of the relevant shares on the start date and the end date of the performance period are based on the volume weighted average price of those shares over the 30 trading days up to and including the relevant date.
-NAB's TSR is measured against the TSR peer group to determine the level of vesting: NAB's relative TSR outcome Level of vesting Below 50th percentile 0% At 50th percentile 50% Between 50th and 75th percentiles Pro-rata vesting from 50% to 100% At or above 75th percentile 100% The TSR peer group is AMP Limited, Australia and New Limited, Bendigo and Adelaide Bank Limited, Common Suncorp Group Limited and Westpac Banking Corpora wealth Bank of Australia, Macquarie Group Limited, TSR outcomes are calculated by an independent prov vider.
-The performance measure is not retested.
-Any perfo performance period will lapse in December 2026. rmance rights that have not vested after the end of No dividends are paid throughout the vesting period or in respect of vested performance rights.
-The treatment of performance rights will depend on t the reason for separation: Resignation: performance rights will be forfeited in full All other circumstances including retrenchment and retirement: the performance rights will be retained in full unless otherwise determined by the Board in its absolute discretion(1) Any performance rights a participant continues to hold will remain subject to the performance measure, with the measure being tested in accordance with the normal timetable.
-The Board has extensive discretion in respect of the LTVR, including the initial value granted, the amount of performance rights that vest and any forfeiture or clawback applied.
-Further detail is provided in LTVR awards were granted by the Board to encourage term value for shareholders.
-They were determined as Group CEO and Group Executives as determined by the The maximum face value of the LTVR award was 130% value of the LTVR granted was determined by the Boat participant's performance when determining the LTVR.
-The actual value delivered to each participant is subject formance measure and may be zero if the performance measure and may be zero if the perform.
-The LTVR award was provided as performance rights.
-Each performance right entitles its holder to receive performance period, subject to the performance me.
-The number of performance rights granted was calcuted weighted average share price over the last five traditions share price used for the 2023 LTVR award, which was the LTVR award was granted on 23 February 2023.
-Four years from 15 November 2022 to 15 November 20.
-TSR measures the return that a shareholder receives together with capital gains over a specific period.
-For performance period, the value of the relevant shares performance period are based on the volume weight days up to and including the relevant date.
-NAB's TSR is measured against the TSR peer group to NAB's relative TSR outcome.
-Below 50th percentile At 50th percentile At or above 75th percentile The TSR peer group is AMP Limited, Australia and New Limited, Bendigo and Adelaide Bank Limited, Common Suncorp Group Limited and Westpac Banking Corporation of TSR outcomes are calculated by an independent protein the performance measure is not retested.
-Any performance period will lapse in December 2026.
-No dividends are paid throughout the vesting period.
-The treatment of performance rights will depend on the Resignation: performance rights will be forfeited in the full unless otherwise determined by the Board in full unless otherwise determined by the Board in full unless otherwise determined by the Board in full with the measure being tested in accordance with the with the measure being tested in accordance with the with the measure bein
+NAB's TSR is measured against the TSR peer group to determine the level of vesting: NAB's relative TSR outcome Level of vesting Below 50th percentile 0% At 50th percentile 50% Between 50th and 75th percentiles Pro-rata vesting from 50% to 100% At or above 75th percentile 100% Limited, Bendigo and Adelaide Bank Limited, Co nd New Zealand Banking Group Limited, Bank of Queensland ommonwealth Bank of Australia, Macquarie Group Limited, Corporation.
+No change was made from the prior year.
+Testing TSR outcomes are calculated by an independe ent provider.
+No retesting The performance measure is not retested.
+An performance period will lapse in December 20 y performance rights that have not vested after the end of 26.
+Dividends No dividends are paid throughout the vesting period or in respect of vested performance rights.
+Separation The treatment of performance rights will depe end on the reason for separation: Resignation: performance rights will be forfeited in full All other circumstances including retrenchment and retirement: the performance rights will be retained in full unless otherwise determined by the Board in its absolute discretion(1) Any performance rights a participant continue with the measure being tested in accordance es to hold will remain subject to the performance measure, with the normal timetable.
+Board discretion t of the LTVR, including the initial value granted, the amount iture or clawback applied.
+Further detail is provided in